 Closures in Northern Taiwan

-For the alternative hike, which also starts from Jinguashi, hike up to Jinguashi Shrine, which is the ruins of a Japanese shinto shrine.
+For an alternative hike, which also starts from Jinguashi, hike up to Jinguashi Shrine, which is the ruins of a Japanese shinto shrine.
 If you keeping climbing up higher past the shrine, you can see Tea Pot Mountain from afar.
 Or, see my guide to many other excellent hikes in northern Taiwan.

 - Bitoujiao Trail: The main trail is open, from Bitou Cape Park to Bitou Primary School, but an extension of the trail which goes to Bitoujiao Lighthouse at the end of the cape is closed.